 Yes, and that is great news!
 Please note, you cannot jury and submit for the same open call.

 Absolutely.
 Send us an email at email@example.com.
 Jurying takes place in November and March each year.

 No. apexart works with the organizers to ensure that the resulting exhibitions are consistent with the original proposal selected by the jury and that the works included in the show are aligned with and related to the idea behind the exhibition.

-Three exhibitions will be selected for the Open Call NYC and three exhibitions will be selected for the Open Call outside of NYC.
+Four exhibitions will be selected for the Open Call NYC and four exhibitions will be selected for the Open Call outside of NYC.
 The selected exhibitions are announced in early December and early April each year.
 The original proposals will be posted to the apexart website as they were submitted so subsequent submitters will be able to use them as examples - no alterations can be made.
-Exhibition dates are predetermined by apexart and the proposal with the highest score gets to choose from three available time slots; the second place proposal gets a choice of the remaining two time slots; and the third place proposal is assigned the final time slot.
+Exhibition dates are predetermined by apexart and the proposal with the highest score gets to choose from four available time slots; the second place proposal gets a choice of the remaining two time slots; and the third place proposal is assigned the final time slot.